 Kaiju of the Rim

-When Guillermo del Toro’s At the Mountains of Madness adaptation was not approved by Universal due to the combination of a R rating and a blockbuster budget — around $200 million — the director adhered to another ‘off-road’ project, titled Pacific Rim.
-The director told SciFi Japan: “it was a project that encompassed every single thing on my wish list, visually, atmospherically and emotionally… an unstoppable, thrilling adventure about monsters and robots, the likes of which we’ve never seen.”
-None other than Guillermo del Toro could handle the project. “he is a master of the genre,” producer Jon Jashni said to Scifi Japan.
+“It was a project that encompassed every single thing on my wish list, visually, atmospherically and emotionally,” said Guillermo Del Toro about Pacific Rim.
+“An unstoppable, thrilling adventure about monsters and robots, the likes of which we’ve never seen.”
+None other than this director could handle the project. “he is a master of the genre,” producer Jon Jashni said to Scifi Japan.
 “He is encyclopedic about the Kaiju and ‘mecha’ cultures, making him uniquely qualified to capture the most accessible and entertaining facets of both.
 When we shared with him what we were cooking up with Travis, he was immediately on board.”

-As conceived by del Toro, the Monsters are “the most terrifying but majestic creatures you could ever imagine.”
+As conceived by del Toro, the monsters are “the most terrifying but majestic creatures you could ever imagine.”
 The film is the director’s love letter to the giant Monster genre, which he is very affectioned to.
-He said: “I adore Monsters.
+He said: “I adore monsters.
 I think they’re the greatest thing.
-If you really, really love Monsters, it’s like when you love anybody else or anything else: you want the best for them.
+If you really, really love monsters, it’s like when you love anybody else or anything else: you want the best for them.
 So you seek the best for your creature — from design, lighting, color, how they move, where they live, what happens to them.
 If you have to kill them, you kill them great.”
 The new military coins a system of classification for these alien entities — around 2020 in the actual chronology of the film.
-The generic term used to label the Monsters is ‘kaiju’, a word derived from Japanese (怪獣) which literally translates to ‘mysterious Monster’ or ‘strange beast’.
-Prior to it being ‘officially’ used for Pacific Rim, the word knew wide use on internet message boards when referring to Japanese movie Monsters — due to ‘Kaiju eiga’ (怪獣映画) being the name of the genre in Japan.
-The ‘Kaijus’ are classified under a series of categories, much like Hurricanes or other natural disasters, using a scale with five grades.
+The generic term used to label the monsters is ‘kaiju’, a word derived from Japanese (怪獣) which literally translates to ‘mysterious monster’ or ‘strange beast’.
+Prior to it being ‘officially’ used for Pacific Rim, the word knew wide use on internet message boards when referring to Japanese movie monsters — due to ‘Kaiju eiga’ (怪獣映画) being the name of the genre in Japan.

 As usual, the design process for the Kaiju themselves started with a long brainstorming session — which lasted for several weeks.
 “We had the singular privilege of working in Guillermo del Toro’s legendary ‘man-cave’,” Barlowe said to io9.com, “a collector’s heaven, and the camaraderie was nearly immediate.
 [He] encouraged a really rich arc of visual development.”
 All the members of this crew, from conceptual designers, to maquette sculptors, to CG artists were encouraged to suggest their own ideas to implement into the designs.
 “I loved seeing the insanity that flowed out of the other artists,” Barlowe said, “and it was, for me, a challenge to push myself to try to go past a design I did only the day before.”
 Del Toro elaborated the basic concept: “We wanted to evoke the sheer awe and terror that one would feel when coming upon one of these monsters.”
 Barlowe added that “Guillermo del Toro wanted original designs that would redefine the genre.”
-Interestingly enough, the artist worked in the short and abruptly-ended pre-production of At the Mountains of Madness, and spent considerable time “digging into Lovecraft” — something he had already experienced when working on his book, Barlowe’s Guide to Extraterrestrials.
+Having worked on the pre-production art for Mountains, Barlowe had spent considerable time “digging into Lovecraft.”
 None of his otherworldly studies, however, was ‘recycled’ for Pacific Rim; “I did not superimpose any Cthulhu madness into my designs,” he said.
 According to Guy Davis, additionally, the inclusion of tentacles “was forbidden in the kaiju designs.”

 Reptiles and arthropods — mainly crustaceans and insects — were the main influences on the designs, with more than one artist re-elaborating each creature.
 “Guy Davis would start a design,” del Toro explained, “and then Francisco took a stab at it.
 Then Simon Webber rendered it and Dave Meng would sculpt it.
 Seeing all those iterations of the creatures enabled us to make them all individual.”
 Guy Davis also elaborated on the process in an interview with Legendary.com: “it usually started with us doing a series of idea sketches to run by Guillermo to see if he liked any of them, nothing fancy just quick shapes and rough characters.
 If he liked the direction of any of them, we’d work them up to a more detailed drawing.
 Sometimes a design would be passed to another artist to interpret or add details to, or it would be worked up with the details added to the final maquette sculpt.”